dwithnall/ses-email/README.md

 2. Verify all prerequisites are met
 3. Ensure credentials have correct permissions

+## Contributing

+Contributions are welcome!
+However, please note that I have limited time available, so I may not be able to respond to issues or pull requests promptly.

+### How to Contribute

+1. **Fork the repository**
+2. **Create a feature branch**: `git checkout -b feature/amazing-feature`
+3. **Make your changes** and test thoroughly
+4. **Commit your changes**: `git commit -m 'Add some amazing feature'`
+5. **Push to the branch**: `git push origin feature/amazing-feature`
+6. **Open a Pull Request**

+### Guidelines

+- Please test your changes before submitting
+- Update documentation if needed
+- Keep changes focused and well-documented
+- Follow existing code style and patterns

+### Issues

+While I appreciate bug reports and feature requests, I may not have time to respond to all issues.
+Feel free to:
+- Fork the project and fix issues yourself
+- Submit pull requests with fixes
+- Discuss solutions in the issues

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.